Skip to Content

 Quantum Cabo PT – The Best Saltwater Spinning Reel for Braided Lines

-The Quantum Cabo PT is among my favorite spinning reels for inshore and offshore angling because it allows me to handle large saltwater fish with ease.
+The Quantum Cabo PT is among my favorite spinning reels for inshore and offshore angling because it allows me to handle large saltwater fish easily.

-The Quantum’s model is available in sizes ranging from 4000 to 8000, so its maximum braid capacity depends on the size you choose.
+The Quantum’s model is available in sizes ranging from 4000 to 8000, so its maximum braid capacity depends on your chosen size.
 Its spool is braid-ready, so you don’t have to use mono backing when spooling a braided line.

 Moreover, the reel has an impressive Sealed Magnesium CSC drag system with 30 lbs for the 4000-size and 50 lbs for the 8000-size drag capacity.
 The system is easily adjustable, and you can quickly increase or decrease line tension to fit your current needs.